To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Beware the opponent with nothing to lose.
 Elton Chigumbura’s team has been infused with a new sense of belief and purpose by experienced coach Dav Whatmore and don’t have to worry about the weight of expectation – there isn’t any.

 Seddon Park is a small ground with a traditionally batsman-friendly wicket – it’s where Richard Levi scored his record T20 century for South Africa – so the power and experience of the Proteas top order should be enough to overwhelm the men in red.
-Should be.

 Prediction: SA win by 70 runs/six wickets

 Already shaping up as the biggest game of the entire group stage with more tickets sold for this fixture at the greatest cricket venue on Earth than any other.

 As always at a neutral venue anywhere in the world, the crowd support will be overwhelmingly behind India.

 There is a plausible theory that whatever total India’s all-star batting line-up are able to post, it won’t matter because the bowlers won’t be able to defend it.
 Rarely has a major team been so lopsided between bat and ball and it should result in the majority of the crowd returning to their overpriced accommodation disappointed.

 For the third time in four fixtures, the Proteas will be up against a team unburdened by the fear of failure or the weight of expectation.